bylexus/pcms/doc/site/reference/index.md

   # watch: if true, the source folder is watched for file changes, and a rebuild
   # of changed / new files is triggered on the fly.
   watch: true
   # webroot prefix: the content is served under this webroot prefix (e.g. "/site").
 Defaults to "".
-The webroot can be accessed by the `variables.webroot` variable in templates.
+The webroot can be accessed by the `Paths.Webroot` variable or the `Webroot()` function in templates.
   prefix: ""
   # Logging configuration: there are 2 diffenrent logs written:
   logging: